 Why is a Checklist Important?
-Checklists are a very useful tool in your daily life, but they are also very powerful in business.
-We all have recurring tasks that must be done again, and again, and again.
+Checklists are a very useful tool in your daily life but also very powerful in business.
+We all have recurring tasks that must be done again and again and again.

-Checklists have been proven over and over again to organise and manage tasks, reduce errors, maintain consistency, increase efficiency, productivity, and ensure all steps in a task is completed.
+Checklists have been proven over and over again to organise and manage tasks, reduce errors, maintain consistency, increase efficiency and productivity, and ensure all steps in a task are completed.
 Especially powerful for repetitive tasks that must be completed

 But before we answer the question “Why is a checklist important” let’s look at what a checklist is and when you can use one.

 Many people think they’re the same as a to-do list, but a checklist is quite different.
-A checklist is a series of steps that have been developed for repetitive task management and recurring process.
+A checklist is a series of steps developed for repetitive task management and recurring process.

 To-do lists and checklists must not be confused as they offer very different solutions.

 To-do lists are far more ad hoc in nature, used to jolt to the memory to not forget something like buying a pint of milk.
-A gentle reminder for our limited human memory.
+A gentle reminder of our limited human memory.

 To-do list ‘what to do’ and a checklist ‘how to do’ it.